GraysonSpidle/PokemonTypeScorer/README.md

 ## Usage
 You'll find a Python script titled `main.py` that is set up to print out the ratings.
 You are welcome to change the weight functions in `main.py` and/or change the `rate(self, *args, **kwargs)` function which can be found in `matchupManager.py`.

-You can also execute the `matchupView.py` file for a much easier matchup viewing experience.
+You can also execute the `matchupViewer.py` file for a much easier matchup viewing experience.
 Though, there is still much to be desired.
-`matchupView.py` can be launched from the command line for slightly more flexibility.
+`matchupViewer.py` can be launched from the command line for slightly more flexibility.

-## Generation VII Results
+## Results
-In case you don't want to download the source code to just see my results (worst to best) for Generation VII, here they are:
+The results are in the `type_results.html` file if you'd like to take a look at those, but here's Gen 7 results:

 |Type Name|Rating|
 |:--------|-----:|